Commodity prices boost London shares; Melrose jumps on Ergotron unit sale | Headlines

 Commodity prices boost London shares; Melrose jumps on Ergotron unit sale

-UK's FTSE 100 opened higher on Monday following an extended weekend, led by gains in miners and oil majors on higher commodity prices, while jet and auto parts supplier Melrose Industries also jumped after agreeing to sell its Ergotron unit.
+London's FTSE 100 rose more than 1% on Monday, boosted by miners and oil majors on the back of strong commodity prices, while jet and auto parts supplier Melrose Industries jumped after agreeing to sell its Ergotron unit.
+The blue-chip FTSE 100 and the domestically oriented FTSE 250 advanced 1.4% each as trading resumed after a long holiday weekend.

 - Country: